-The Group rents office buildings and vehicles.
-The rental agreements for office buildings are typically concluded for up to 10 years, while the rental agreements for vehicles have an average term of between 3 and 4 years.
+The Group rents office buildings and vehicles in particular.
+The rental agreements for office buildings are typically concluded for up to ten years, while the rental agreements for vehicles have an average term of between three and four years.
 To maintain operational flexibility with regard to the portfolio of agreements, MLP incorporates extension and termination options as a contractual strategy element.

-For lessees, IFRS 16 introduces a uniform approach for the accounting of leases, based on which right-of-use assets and liabilities for payment obligations are to be recognised for all leases in the balance sheet.
+For lessees, IFRS 16 dictates a uniform approach for the accounting of leases, based on which right-of-use assets and liabilities for payment obligations are to be recognised for all leases in the balance sheet.
 For lease objects of low value and for short-term leases (fewer than 12 months), the simplified application rules are applied.
 The option to capitalise non-lease components (service) as per IFRS 16.15 is not applied.
-In addition, the option to separate leasing and non-leasing components (service) is also applied.
 Non-leasing components are not taken into account in the recognised right-of-use asset.